Sexual Assault Awareness Month: Understanding Consent and Taking Action

 This topic holds a special place in my heart, having dedicated a significant portion of my career to providing therapy for survivors of sexual violence through a nonprofit crisis center.
-It wasn’t just a job, it was a personal commitment driven by a deep sense of justice.
+It wasn’t just a job; it was a personal commitment driven by a deep sense of justice.
 Witnessing firsthand the insidious impact of sexual trauma, I saw survivors burdened by shame, guilt, fear, and confusion, often struggling with self-blame and trust issues.
-Many of them faced victim-blaming attitudes* when they chose to disclose their assaults to loved ones, which only exacerbated their pain.
-Their stories, often involving trusted individuals, were heart-wrenching and revealed the pervasive nature of sexual violence.
+Many of them faced victim-blaming attitudes when they chose to disclose their assaults to loved ones, which only exacerbated their pain.

-Understanding Sexual Assault Awareness Month (SAAM)
+April’s Call to Action: Understanding Sexual Assault Awareness Month (SAAM)

-The Importance of SAAM
+The History and Impact of SAAM

-Sexual Assault Awareness Month (SAAM) was started by the National Sexual Violence Resource Center (NSVRC), which is an organization committed to addressing and preventing sexual violence through education, research, and advocacy.
+SAAM was started by the National Sexual Violence Resource Center, which is an organization committed to addressing and preventing sexual violence through education, research, and advocacy.
 SAAM was first observed in April 2001 and has since grown into a nationally recognized campaign aimed at raising awareness about sexual assault, supporting survivors, and promoting prevention efforts.

 Denim Day, observed on the last Wednesday of April, is a powerful part of SAAM, challenging victim-blaming attitudes.
 It originated from a campaign by Peace Over Violence in 1999, which was sparked by an Italian Supreme Court decision overturning a rape conviction because the justices felt that since the victim was wearing tight jeans she must have helped the person who raped her remove her jeans, thereby implying consent.
-Wiiild, right?
-In response, people worldwide wear denim on Denim Day to show solidarity with survivors and protest victim-blaming attitudes.
+Wild, right?
+In response, people worldwide wear jeans on Denim Day to show solidarity with survivors and protest victim-blaming attitudes.
 This movement underscores the importance of challenging harmful misconceptions about sexual assault and advocating for justice and support for survivors.

 SAAM is crucial because it serves as a powerful platform for raising awareness about sexual assault and its impact on individuals, families, and communities.
 It provides an opportunity to educate people about the prevalence of sexual violence, challenge harmful myths and stereotypes, and promote healthy relationships built on consent and respect.
 By shining a light on this often taboo subject, SAAM empowers survivors to speak out, seek support, and access resources for healing.
 Moreover, it encourages bystanders to intervene, advocates to push for policy changes, and society as a whole to work towards creating environments where sexual assault is not tolerated.
 Ultimately, SAAM plays a vital role in fostering empathy, understanding, and collective action to prevent sexual violence and support survivors on their journey towards justice and healing.